Department WebsiteDepartment EmailAdvising

 Because all modern-day astronomers are also physicists, no undergraduate degree in astronomy alone is offered.
 Instead, the Department offers three programs in astrophysics; a major, an honours and a minor.
 The astrophysics major program is designed for those who want a solid foundation in modern physics and astronomy, but who are not necessarily planning to continue their education beyond the B.Sc.
 The astrophysics honours program is designed for those who intend to continue on to graduate school, and involves the preparation of an honours thesis (Research Thesis (PHYS 4790)) under the supervision of a faculty advisor in their fourth year.
 As listed below, these two programs are identical through the second year meaning students need not commit to the honours program until the third year of study.
 Note also, as listed, these programs conform to the requirements of the Science faculty.

-The Bachelor of Science (B.Sc.) is a well-established, foundational degree and requires the requirements listed below alongside general graduation requirements.
+The Bachelor of Science (B.Sc.) is a well-established, foundational degree.
+Its specific requirements are listed below alongside general graduation requirements.

 The requirements for the degree of Bachelor of Science with Major apply as listed in this Academic Calendar under the heading Faculty of Science, Bachelor of Science - Major .
 The specific list of the fifty-seven (57) credit hours (specifically eighteen (18) credit hours in ASTR and thirty-nine (39) credit hours in PHYS) required to satisfy 6 (d) are contained in the following list of required Science courses for the program: